phetsims/natural-selection/doc/implementation-notes.md

 This section describes how this simulation addresses implementation considerations that are typically encountered in PhET simulations.

+**Model-View Transform**

-**Model-View Transform**: There are 3 different model-view transforms in this sim.
+There are 3 different model-view transforms in this sim.

 _Environment_: The model uses a unitless 3D coordinate frame, where +x is to the left, +y is up, and +z is into the screen.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down. `EnvironmentModelViewTransform` handles the transforms, and has very detailed documentation in the source code header.